 - Loans Council could borrow funds for the required infrastructure and require the source of repayments to be from General Revenue.
 This approach means that items are removed from future budgets as the revenue that would have been spent on those items is used to service interest repayments. \$6M was recently borrowed to fund a number of projects, including \$1.5M for the Yacaaba Street Extension - User fees and charges The common user fees and charges for Local Government relate to parking.
 Time limited parking would encourage behaviour that would also assist with identified traffic and parking congestion during peak periods. - Contributions, grants and subsidies Government funding opportunities in the form of grants become available from time to time.
-For example, \$340,000 was provided through the Federal Government 'Black Spot' Program for those Victoria Parade Pedestrian Works and \$70,000 has been received in grant funding to prepare the Nelson Bay Town Centre Public Domain Plan.
-Grant applications are more likely to be successful if an adopted strategy is in place and a complimentary funding source has been identified to match grant funding. - Development contributions Development contributions can be levied under the Environmental Planning and Assessment Act 1979 (EP&A Act).
+For example, \$340,000 was provided through the Federal Government 'Black Spot' Program for those Victoria Parade Pedestrian Works.
+The key to obtaining grants is to have a strategy in place and a complimentary funding source to increase the chance of an obtaining a grant. - Development contributions Development contributions can be levied under the Environmental Planning and Assessment Act 1979 (EP&A Act).

-Contributions can be levied for residential developments where a clear nexus exists for the infrastructure listed in Councils development contributions plan.
-Alternatively, contributions can be levied for commercial or industrial development as a percentage of the development cost.
+Contributions can be levied under s94 of this Act for residential development where a clear nexus exists for the listed infrastructure.
+Alternatively, contributions can be levied under s94A of this Act for commercial or industrial development as a percentage of the development cost.
 No clear nexus is required for the latter option.